"No matter what challenges come up, I feel confident that Trek10 can come to the table and be part of the solution.”

 “Not going to lie, I wasn’t happy at first.
 I had ideas about what I wanted Trek10 to work on but they were advising me to prioritize some other things first.
 In the end, I trusted their expertise and I’m glad I did.” - Ashok Mehan, CEO of Fedmine

-Trek10 wrote some custom scripts to help Fedmine streamline many parts of its platform, such as text extraction processes from government documents, database fine-tuning and management, which made for smoother search experiences for Fedmine’s clients.
-Alongside this, they did a code review to identify redundancies, identified database tables using older character sets, and recommended a mirrored development environment for seamless testing.
+Trek10 wrote some custom scripts to help Fedmine streamline many parts of its platform, such as text extraction processes from government documents, database fine-tuning, and management, which made for smoother search experiences for Fedmine’s clients.
+Alongside this, they did a code review to identify redundancies, identified database tables using older character sets and recommended a mirrored development environment for seamless testing.
 Trek10’s analysis of Fedmine’s infrastructure costs at the time resulted in an immediate 10% realization of monthly AWS expenses.
-Soon thereafter, Ashok saw costs increases in other areas and found other opportunities to eliminate unused resources and older snapshots.
+Soon thereafter, Ashok saw cost increases in other areas and found other opportunities to eliminate unused resources and older snapshots.